Non-Spatial Geodataprocessing#

 Basic statistics for fields#

 The tool Basic statistics for fields generates statistics for a specific field of the attribute table of a vector layer.
 The results are generated as an HTML file and can be accessed by using the file path link in the Results Viewer.
 This operation is highly valuable for gaining a comprehensive understanding of the data you intend to work with.
 It allows you to determine the range of values, pinpoint the minimum and maximum values.
-In the provided example, this operation is applied to calculate the global population density, enabling you to easily identify the most densely populated region worldwide.
+In the provided example, this operation is applied to calculate the global population density, allowing you to easily identify the most densely populated region worldwide.

 Example: Calculate statistics for the field population density for countries worldwide.